-Lesiure Load Available power for battery charging
+Leisure Load Available power for battery charging

 5A 20A

 10A 15A

 15A 10A

 20A 5A

-A WARNING: Under heavy loads the Charger case may become hot.
+A WARNING: Under heavy loads the Battery Charger case may become hot.
 ALWAYS ensure the ventilation slots have a clear flow of air.
-Do not place combustible materials against / adjacent to the Charger a.
-Type / Selection
+Do not place combustible materials against / adjacent to the charger.

-3.3 Leisure Battery
+3.4 Leisure Battery